michiganaerospace/mathtools/README.md

 ![Noisy Data](https://goo.gl/9ozbXw)

-Note that although the blue curve smooths the red data points, we are not explicitly regularizing the derivatives here.
+Note that although the blue curve smooths the red data points, we are not explicitly penalizing the derivatives here.
 We are instead effectively regularizing by using a small number (15) of basis vectors.

 What if we wanted to sample this function at a different set of points?
 As it